Brandon Crawford Player Props: Giants vs. Cubs

-On Friday, Brandon Crawford (batting .308 in his past 10 games) and the San Francisco Giants face the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
-First pitch is at 10:15 PM ET.
+Brandon Crawford -- hitting .308 in his past 10 games -- will be in action for the San Francisco Giants versus the Chicago Cubs, with Kyle Hendricks on the mound, on June 10 at 7:35 PM ET.

-In his previous game, he reached base in his only plate appearance against the Rockies.
+In his previous game, he went 1-for-4 with a double against the Cubs.

 Brandon Crawford Game Info & Props vs. the Cubs